danicat/pacgo/step02/README.md

 In the function above we are actually invoking another program that modifies the terminal configuration, called `stty`.
 We are both enabling the cbreak mode and disabling the cursor echo.

-The `log.Fatalf` function will terminate the program after printing the log, in case of error.
+The `log.Fatalln` function will terminate the program after printing the log, in case of error.
 This is important here because without the cbreak mode the game is unplayable.

 ## Task 02: Restoring Cooked Mode